maximemulder/clam/README.md

 ## Top type

-Clam has a top type named `Top`, which is a supertype of all types.
+Clam has a top type named `Top`, which is a supertype of all proper types.

 ```
 def a: Top = 0